-At Inner Melbourne Clinical Psychology we’re fortunate to have two couples therapists on our team, Georgia Pierakos and Dr Mariel Sanchez-Rockcliffe.
+At Inner Melbourne Clinical Psychology we’re fortunate to have three couples therapists on our team, Georgia Pierakos, Liz Storey and Cherry Louey.

 Georgia has recently joined our team, so we thought we’d take this opportunity to pick her brain about some of the common questions people have about couples therapy and relationships.